 Trading is all about Location.
 Defining a location where a decisive group of traders acts and fight it out is the key.
 Wait for the market to hit the identified price level, and watch which side takes control, buyers or sellers.
 Go with the winning team and enter where the losers start exiting and allow their order flow to take our position to profit.
 The location for the area of opportunity is

 - Last swing high and last swing low

 - Big Round Numbers

-The previous days high and low are two very important “pivot” points, because where buyers or sellers came in the day before.
+The previous day’s high and low are two very important “pivot” points, because of where buyers or sellers came in the day before.
 Look for price action at these points for either continuation or reversal.
-These are markets own levels and the market is going to respect its own levels.
+These are the market’s own levels and the market is going to respect its own levels.

 5. INDEX AND SECTOR